visinf/fast-axiomatic-attribution/README.md

 loss.backward()
 optimizer.step()
 ```
+## Reproducing Experiments

+The code and a README with detailed instructions on how to reproduce the results from experiments in Sec 4.1, Sec 4.2, and Sec 4.4. of our paper can be found in the [imagenet](imagenet) folder.
+To reproduce the results from the experiment in Sec 4.3. please refer to the [sparsity](sparsity) folder.

 ## Reproducing Results from Experiments in Sec 4.1, Sec 4.2, and Sec 4.4. (imagenet)

 ### Prerequisites

 ### Training
 All the default hyperparameters in the code are set to the settings required to reproduce the results of our paper.
 We use a single NVIDIA A100 SXM4 40 GB GPU for training.
 To train your own models run the following commands.

 X-AlexNet & X-VGG16:
 ```